-For the past four decades, intellectual property attorney James G. Schwartz has represented Bay Area businesses and business owners, advocating for their rights and interests in transactional and litigation matters.
-To schedule a free and confidential consultation with a member of our skilled and experienced team, contact us today online or at (925) 463-1073.
+For the past four decades, Cirrus Law PC has represented Bay Area businesses and business owners, advocating for their rights and interests in transactional and litigation matters.
+To schedule an initial confidential consultation with a member of our skilled and experienced team, contact us today online or at (925) 463-1073.

 More Blog Posts:

 Federal International Trade Agency Hears Patent Dispute Between Fitness Tracker Manufacturers, Pleasanton Business & Commercial Law Blog, March 23, 2017

 Federal Circuit Rules on What Constitutes Use of a Trademark in Commerce, Pleasanton Business & Commercial Law Blog, February 15, 2017